 By Working with a Physiotherapist, the right type of Pilates course can be tailored to each person.

-Our Clinical Pilates instructor, Rochelle Vujcich-Harris is passionate about the unique benefits that Clinical Pilates offers to people for recovery and prevention of injuries.
+Our Clinical Pilates instructor is a qualified Physiotherapist and passionate about the unique benefits that Clinical Pilates offers to people for recovery and prevention of injuries.
 There are much wider benefits from doing Clinical Pilates than most people are aware of!
 The benefits include reduction of pain, faster recovery and restoration of movement after injury or strain, and significant improvements in bone health and circulation.